dwightjack/wok-pkgs/docs/packages/tasks/deploy.md

 Each `strategy` hook function will receive as 4th argument an object containing, apart from the passed in parameters, the following keys:

-- `strategy`: the resolved deploy strategy for the target host
+- `strategy`: the resolved deploy strategy for the target target
-- `target`: the target host object
+- `target`: the target object

 ## Example